spidasoftware/format/README.md

 telling the program to use the following command-line (after the equals sign) to format the file.
 The bash variable, "SCRIPT_LOCATION," was used to get the path of the "format" bash script file when it was ran.
 Use this variable if you decide to place the source code of the new formatter in a location that is relative to the "format" bash script.
+In the example above, the java formatter is located in the formatters folder relative to to the "format" bash script.
 To add a new formatter to this program, follow this outline.
 I.e. simply add the extension, an "=", followed by the command.